naixard/naixard.github.io/_posts/2026-02-11-karuizawa-trip-2026.md

     The private onsen.
 </div>

 Morning came, and we ate our breakfast.
-It was a traditional Japanese breakfast—super tasty and healthy.
+It was a traditional Japanese breakfast, super tasty and healthy.
 Afterwards, we checked out and went to visit yet another waterfall, *Shiraito no Taki*.
 This time, it was more accessible than *Ryugaeshi no Taki*, and therefore we were not alone.
 Many people were there, but it was still good, although I liked the other one better despite its smaller size.
 Probably I just like being in nature.

 As I got hungry, we bought snacks there.
-I bought a deer meat bun, while my wife bought an ice cream—in winter, at a temperature of −8°C...
+I bought a deer meat bun, while my wife bought an ice cream, in winter...
+At a temperature of −8°C...

 <div class="row mt-3">
     <div class="col-sm-6 offset-sm-3 mt-3 mt-md-0">